-- Using m as the capacity of a cell is too small. - We can let more than one user share a channel by using it at different times. - The number of users that a cell can support can then exceed m. - Call initiation times are random - Blocked calls - Probability of (call) blocking P_b - the likelihood that a call is blocked because there is no available channel. - 1%, 2%, 5%
+- Using m as the capacity of a cell is too small. - We can let more than one user share a channel by using it at different times. - The number of users that a cell can support can then exceed m. - Call initiation times are random - Blocked call happens if a user requests to make a call when all the channels are occupied by other users. - Probability of (call) blocking: Pb - The likelihood that a call is blocked because there is no available channel. - 1%, 2%, 5%